agathaturya/cmsc_201_grs/symbolic_link/symbolic_link.md

 2. To ensure your symbolic link was created successfully, `ls` in your home directory. `grs_activities` should show up.

 ## Using symbolic links
-Symbolic links are used in the **same** as a regular directory or file.
+Symbolic links are used in the **same way** as a regular directory or file.
 For example, if I wanted to get the file named `activity.py` from the `/afs/umbc.edu/users/a/g/agatha3/pub/201_grs/example/activity.py` directory, I can use my symbolic link.
 To copy the file, I would run this command: `cp grs_activities/example/activity.py .`.
 This command is identical to using this command without a symbolic link: `cp /afs/umbc.edu/users/a/g/agatha3/pub/201_grs/example/activity.py .`

 ## Notes
 [More in-depth explication](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/)